This page introduces the different material types in V-Ray for SketchUp.

 Right-click on any material in the Material's list for a context menu to appear.
 You can apply the material to the currently selected object or to a layer.
 Use the Apply To Layer and select any layer to apply the material.

-The Select Objects in Scene option allows selection of groups or components in the viewport that the material will be applied to.
+The Select Objects in Scene option allows selection and multi-selection of components and groups in the viewport.

 Select a material to Use as Replacement for any other material in the scene.
 Then, use the Replace In Scene option over the chosen material or the Replace All References to replace this material in all places that is used.
 For example, a Generic material is used as part of Two Sided and Multi Material.
 Replace All References will overwrite the Generic material in both Two Sided and Multi Material.